-Complaints against school staff (except the Headteacher) should be made in the first instance, to Mrs Haigh (Headteacher) via the school office.
+Complaints against school staff (except the Headteacher) should: be made in the first instance, to Mrs Haigh (Headteacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headteacher should be addressed to Mr Reeve (the Chair of Governors), via the school office.
+Complaints that involve or are about the Headteacher should: be addressed to Mr Reeve (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Hollings (Business Manager) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should: be addressed to The School Business Manager via the school office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.

-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
-For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.
+In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access this complaints procedure.